williehao/nginx-certbot/README.md

 # Nginx-Certbot-Docker (Automation Multiple Create or Renew SSL)
 Automatically create and renew SSL certificates with Certbot and Nginx using the Let's Encrypt free certificate authority into the Docker environment.
+## UML

+## Example for combine CA key with Nginx-SSL key
+You can check my another content for how to use CA key with NGINX for SSL(HTTPS://)[https://github.com/williehao/AntMediaServer-Nginx/edit/main/README.md]

 ## Quick Start
 ```shell